pasadev/Othello/othello/README.md

 Othello for MPaja
+The functionality of the othello game engine has been adapted from existing working example found on google with a search of "javascript othello tutorial"

+This project has been worked on for 1 month.

-This edition of othello has been edited into a browser game with accessibility options including playing with the keyboard and a voice-over of the game.
+It has been edited to have the possibility of playing with the keyboard and a voice-over of the game.